 Demonstration areas may not be set on the aisle line of the exhibit; space must be left within the exhibit area to absorb the spectators.
 Should the spectators interfere with the normal traffic flow in the aisle or overflow into neighboring exhibits, the presentation must be limited or eliminated.
 Exhibitors are responsible for the safety (structural, fire, etc.) of their booths.

-Exhibitors demonstrating or displaying lasers must comply with the Laser Guideline.
+Exhibitors demonstrating or displaying lasers must comply with the Laser Guidelines.

 Giveaways will be limited to those items relevant to the professional interests of the registrants and must have a value of $25.00 or less per item.
 Exhibitors may conduct contests, lotteries and raffles onsite.
 Value of prize may not exceed $1,000.
-The winner must be announced after the meeting has concluded.
+The winner must be announced after the meeting has concluded to avoid congestion in the aisle.
 All giveaways and handouts, with the exception of literature, must be on the Society pre-approved Giveaway List form.
 Giveaway items not on the list must receive written approval from the Society prior to the meeting.
-Such requests must be submitted to Exhibit Management by September 1.
-Requests received after September 1 will not be approved.
+Such requests must be submitted to Exhibit Management by August 24.
+Requests received after August 24 will not be approved.
 Exhibit Gifts and Promotional Items